Altrincham Grammar School for Boys: History

-In October 2013, a new physics centre was opened by the physicist Brian Cox, housing six laboratories, a staff room and a large preparation room.
+In 2013, a new physics centre was opened by the physicist Brian Cox, housing six laboratories, a staff room and a large preparation room.

-As of January 2021, the school completed a new building with an additional 9 classrooms, a new library, extra toilets and a small staff room.
-It is aimed to allow the school to increase their pupil intake per year.
+In 2019, a House System was introduced with four houses; Tatton, Bradbury, Stamford and Massey.
+In 2021, the school completed a new building with an additional nine classrooms (primarily used for English and Sciences), a new library, extra toilets and a small staff room.